8ta4/blog/drafts/Looking for a Q&A Site That Only Uses Quotes from Famous People.md

 - Users can vote on answers

-I'm going to post a question on this site: "How do I pronounce Shia LaBeouf's last name?"
-I bet the answer will be "Just Do It."
+If I post a question, "How do I pronounce Shia LaBeouf's last name?" the answer will be "Just Do It."

 Is there such a site out there?